Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 A set of tools that leverage the <Constant name="fusion" /> engine through a locally running <Constant name="fusion" /> Language Server Protocol (LSP) in VS Code or Cursor with the dbt VS Code extension.

 - `get_column_lineage`: <Constant name="fusion" /> exclusive!
 Get column lineage information across a project DAG for a specific column.

-### Search tools (remote)

-Search tools help you find dbt resources quickly.

-- `keyword_search`: Searches artifacts from <Constant name="dbt_platform"/> runs by using exact string matching against fields such as code, descriptions, and names.
-- `get_related_models`: Uses semantic search to find dbt models that are similar to the query, even if there isn't an exact string match.

 ## MCP integrations